The Plantagenet Kings

 The Sister Queens by Sophie Perinot.
 Novel about 13th century sisters Margaret of Provence, wife of King Louis IX of France, and Eleanor of Provence, wife of King Henry III of England.

 Four Sisters, All Queens by Sherry Jones.
-Amid the lush valleys of Provence, Marguerite, Eléonore, Sanchia, and Beatrice are raised by an ambitious mother.
-Marguerite marries King Louis IX of France.
-Soon Eléonore is betrothed to Henry III of England.
-Shy, devout Sanchia and tempestuous Beatrice will also become queens.
-Enemies are everywhere, and sister is pitted against sister for the prize of Provence itself.
+Raised by an ambitious mother, Eléonore is betrothed to Henry III and pitted against her sisters for the prize of Provence itself.

 Falls the Shadow by Sharon Kay Penman is a novel about Henry III and Simon de Montfort.
 This is a sequel to Here Be Dragons, which focuses on Welsh royalty.
 The third book in the series is The Reckoning, about Edward I's conquest of Wales.

 The Queen From Provence by Jean Plaidy.
-Novel about Henry III's wife, Eleanor of Provence.
+Novel about Eleanor of Provence.

 Edward I by Michael Prestwich.
 Biography from the Yale English Monarchs series.

 A Great and Terrible King: Edward I and the Forging of Britain by Marc Morris.
-Biography of a truly formidable king who believed it was his right to rule all of Britain.
-His reign was one of the most dramatic and important of the entire Middle Ages.
+Biography of a formidable king who believed it was his right to rule all of Britain.

 Edward I and the Governance of England, 1272-1307 by Caroline Burt.
 Through three detailed case studies, the author re-evaluates the king's motivations and achievements.

 The King's Jews: Money, Massacre and Exodus in Medieval England by Robin R. Mundill.
-In July 1290, Edward I ordered all Jews expelled from England, their houses confiscated by the king.
+In July 1290, Edward I ordered all Jews expelled from England and their houses confiscated.

 England Under Edward I and II by Sandra Raban.
 Examines the key events and institutions of the period and uses a wealth of artistic material to capture the era's color and diversity.